jieyinglan/jieyinglan.github.io/_posts/2024-08-01-applied-data-science-project.md

 - Handling Class Imbalance: To address class imbalance more effectively, explore different resampling techniques.

-- The initial plan was considering to include both `sentiment_score` and `loves_count` as features.
-The inclusion of `loves_count` resulted in an AUC of 1.0, indicating potential overfitting.
-To enhance the model's generalizability, it is recommend focusing on optimizing solely on `sentiment_score`feature.
+- The initial plan included both sentiment_score and loves_count as features.
+However, the inclusion of 'loves_count' resulted in an AUC of 1.0, indicating potential overfitting.
+To enhance the model's generalizability, it is recommended to focus solely on optimizing the 'sentiment_score' feature.

 **2. Analysis of Business Impact**
 - Accurate prediction: The emphasis on importance of predicting best-sellers status for demand forecasting, optimizing inventory and to avoid missed sales opportunities.

-- Customer engagement as driver of product success: The analysis highlights the importance of customer engagement metrics like ‘loves_count’ and ‘merged_reviews’ in predicting product success.
-Integrated the insight collected to Sephora's strategy to improve customer satisfaction and drive sales.
+- The analysis highlights the importance of customer engagement metrics like 'merged_reviews' in predicting product success.

-- The exclusion of `loves_count` from the final model was a strategic decision aimed at ensuring the reliability and applicability of the predictions.
-While this decision may slightly limit the model's ability to leverage customer engagement data, it enhances the model's overall robustness.
+- The focus on 'sentiment_score' as the primary feature in the final model was a strategic decision aimed at ensuring the reliability and applicability of the predictions.

 **3. Final Recommendations**
 - Random Forest is recommended as the primary model due to its overall robustness and high accuracy in handling complex data patterns.